SionMontaque/SionMontaque/README.md

-# 👋🏾 Hey, I’m Sion
+# Portfolio

 I’m a Computer Science (Cybersecurity with a Year in Industry) student at the University of Kent, passionate about designing secure intelligent systems that combine Cybersecurity, Artificial Intelligence, and Automation.

 ---

-### 🧠 What I’m Working On
+### Projects In Progress

-🧩 Wireshark Traffic Analyzer → Python tool that automates detection of network scan patterns.
+ Wireshark Traffic Analyzer - Python tool that automates detection of network scan patterns.

-🔐 Password Strength Checker → CLI tool using the Have I Been Pwned API for breach validation.
+ Password Strength Checker - CLI tool using the Have I Been Pwned API for breach validation.

-🧱 Linux Security Lab Setup → Virtual enterprise lab for firewall and patch automation.
+ Linux Security Lab Setup - Virtual enterprise lab for firewall and patch automation.

-⚙️ Cyber Learning Tracker → Notion + Zapier dashboard automating learning + certification progress.
+ Cyber Learning Tracker - Notion + Zapier dashboard automating learning + certification progress.

 ---

-### 🧰 Tech Stack
+### Tool Stack

 Languages: Python, Bash, Java, SQL
 Tools: Linux (Ubuntu & Kali), Wireshark, Nmap, Burp Suite, Git, VirtualBox